Tyronitar/Maze-Solving/README.md

 <h1>Random Maze Creation and Subsequent Solving</h1>
-Recursivly generates mazes and employs various path-finding algorithms to solve the maze.
+Recursively generates mazes and employs various path-finding algorithms to solve the maze.
 Also visualizes the maze-solving as it happens.

 <h2>Requirements</h2>